 Badass Longcoat: Zohar Abu freaking Sa'id.
 An ancient, legendary sorcerer.
 His long black robes are really cool.
 Plus, while all the characters have a strange squatting animation while idle.
-Zohar just stands their, hand in pocket, with his white hair flapping in the breeze.
+Zohar just stands there, hand in pocket, with his white hair flapping in the breeze.

-Big Damn Heroes: When Clint, Eleni, Amon and Darius bust out of prison only to find themselves trapped in some tiny stretch of sand where archers can wreak merry hell on them, Ash and co. turn up to storm the impenetrable prison and save the day.
+Big Damn Heroes: When Clint, Eleni, Amon, and Darius bust out of prison only to find themselves trapped in some tiny stretch of sand where archers can wreak merry hell on them, Ash and co. turn up to storm the impenetrable prison and save the day.
 (It's okay, the prisoners were political dissidents that supported the good guys' rebellion.)

 Bonus Dungeon: The key/prism levels in the first game.
 To a lesser extent, the various hidden maps in Vandal Hearts II and Flames of Judgment.